DisnakeDev/disnake/docs/api.rst

                     WebSocket library.
 It can be :class:`bytes` to denote a binary message or :class:`str` to denote a regular text message.

-.. function:: on_user_update(before, after)

-    Called when a :class:`User` updates their profile.

-    This is called when one or more of the following things change:

-    - avatar
-    - username
-    - discriminator

-    This requires :attr:`Intents.members` to be enabled.

-    :param before: The updated user's old info.
-    :type before: :class:`User`
-    :param after: The updated user's updated info.
-    :type after: :class:`User`

 Channels/Threads
 ~~~~~~~~~~~~~~~~